Azure/azure-sdk/docs/python/design.md

 These guidelines were written primarily with a HTTP based request/response in mind, but many general guidelines apply to other types of services as well.
 This includes, but is not limited to, packaging and naming, tools and project structures.

 Please contact the [Azure SDK Architecture Board](https://azure.github.io/azure-sdk/policies_reviewprocess.html) for more guidance on non HTTP/REST based services.

+### Supported python versions

+{% include requirement/MUST id="python-general-version-support" %} support Python 2.7 and 3.5.3+.

+{% include requirement/SHOULD id="python-general-universal-pkg" %} provide a [universal package] that works on all supported versions of Python, unless there's a compelling reason to have separate Python2 and Python3 packages.

+For example, if you depend on different external packages for Python2 and Python3, and neither external dependency is available for both Python versions.

+{% include requirement/MUST id="python-general-supply-sdist" %} provide both source distributions (`sdist`) and wheels.

+{% include requirement/MUST id="python-general-pypi" %} publish both source distributions (`sdist`) and wheels to PyPI.

+{% include requirement/MUST id="python-general-wheel-behavior" %} test correct behavior for both CPython and PyPy for [pure](https://packaging.python.org/guides/distributing-packages-using-setuptools/#id75) and [universal](https://packaging.python.org/guides/distributing-packages-using-setuptools/#universal-wheels) Python wheels.

+For more information on packaging naming, see the [Packaging] section.

 ## Azure SDK API Design